kumahq/kuma-website/docs/docs/0.6.0/documentation/overview.md

 ### Specify Mesh for Pods

-When deploying services in Kubernetes, you can determine which Mesh you want the service to be in by using the `kuma.io/mesh: $MESH_NAME` annotation.
+When deploying services in Kubernetes, you can determine which Mesh you want the service to be be in by using the `kuma.io/mesh: $MESH_NAME` annotation.
 This annotation would be applied to a deployment like so:

 ```yaml
 apiVersion: apps/v1